'A Historic' Versus 'an Historic'

 So many of you asked whether a historic should have been an historic that I thought I'd better answer the question here, even though it was the topic of last week's Grammar Girl podcast and there was a link to it in the newsletter.

-The choice between "a" and "an" is governed by the first sound of the next word.
-If it's a consonant sound, choose "a"; if it's a vowel sound, choose "an."
-Although there are regional variations, the standard American pronunciation of "historic" starts with a consonant sound (just like the words "hit," "hipster," and "highlighter"), so the correct choice is "a historic."
-There's nothing special about "historic" that exempts it from the standard rule.
+The choice between a and an is governed by the first sound of the next word.
+If it's a consonant sound, choose a; if it's a vowel sound, choose an.
+Although there are regional variations, the standard American pronunciation of historic starts with a consonant sound (just like the words hit and hipster), so the correct choice is a historic.
+There's nothing special about historic that exempts it from the standard rule.
 (Read the whole article.)

 Get more tips like this in The Grammar Devotional: